VladosNX/debuild/README.md

 > debuild

 Then enter package name, version, etc.
+## Changelog
+### V1.1
+* Built-in editor added

 ## Future versions
-### V1.1
+### V2.0
-* You will can add more files in one package
-* Editor will be built-in!
-You will can edit bash-scripts and build it in one program!
+* GUI will be added!

+## Updating DeBuild
+If you want do update DeBuild version, run this command:
+> git pull

+DeBuild will be automatically updated.